jimmurtha/policies/src/main/md/05-data_management_policy.md

 ### 5.1.1 Applicable Standards from the HITRUST Common Security Framework

 * 01.v - Information Access Restriction
+* 06.d - Data Protection and Privacy of Covered Information

 ### 5.1.2 Applicable Standards from the HIPAA Security Rule